task-mule/task-mule/README.md

 Task-Mule was built for piece-meal testing of individual tasks.
 Each task can be tested from the command line (or test runner) with ease, even if those tasks will only ever be a dependency for other tasks in production.

-Task-Mule tasks can also easily be tested via testing tools like Mocha.
+FIO: Task-Mule tasks can also easily be tested via testing tools like Mocha.
 More on that later.

 Task-Mule relies on [npm](https://www.npmjs.com/).
 Install the dependencies you need via npm and then wire them into your script through tasks written in JavaScript.

 # Features

+- Define tasks in JavaScript and use whatever npm modules you like.
 - Both procedural and config driven scripts.
 Create your tasks in code, provide options via configuration.
+- Create hierachies of tasks.
-- Run a task and all its dependencies.
+- Run a task and all its children.
-- Define tasks in JavaScript and use whatever npm modules you like.
 - Color logging.
 - Times the execution of tasks.
 - Built-in support for running command line tools and retreiving their output.